torkzz/generate-laravel/readme.md

 });
 ```

 Then run the migrate command to create the posts table

 `php artisan migrate`

-Once you have done that you just need to run one `vueapi` command.
+Once you have done that you just need to run one `generateLaravelApi` command.
 Add the name of your table to the end of the command so in this case it's posts.

-`php artisan vueapi:generate posts`
+`php artisan generateLaravelApi:generate posts`

 This will then generate all the files mentioned above.

 Once you have run this command, using the `posts` example above, it will create the following boilerplate files:

 ### Routes

 Based on a `posts` DB table it will produce these routes